 - 7. The dismissal of these matters will be taken note of by the High Courts as well as by the Tribunals in granting appropriate relief to the pensioners before them, if any, who are getting or are entitled to the disability pension. - 8.
 This Court grants six weeks' time from today to the appellant(s) to comply with the orders and directions passed by us." - 9.
-Additionally, consequent upon the issue of Government of India, Ministry of Defence letter No. 17(01)/2017(01)/D(Pen/Policy) dated 23.01.2018, Principal Controller of Defence Accounts (Pensions), Prayagraj has issued Circular No. 596 dated 09.02.2018 wherein it is provided that the cases where Armed Forces Pensioners who were retired/discharged voluntary or otherwise with disability and they were in receipt of Disability/War Injury Element as on 31.12.2015, their extent of disability/War Injury Element shall be re-computed in the manner given in the said Circular which is applicable with effect from 01.01.2016. - 10.
-As such, in view of the decision of Hon'ble Supreme Court in the case of Union of India and Ors vs Ram Avtar & (supra) as well as Government of India, Ministry of Defence letter No. 17(01)/2017(01)/D (Pen/Policy) dated 23.01.2018, we are of the considered view that benefit of rounding off of disability pension @ 30% for life to be rounded off to 50% for life may be extended to the applicant from the next date of discharge.

-11. In view of the above, the Original Application No. 780 of 2023 deserves to be allowed, hence allowed.
-The impugned order, rejecting the applicant's claim for grant of disability element of disability pension, is set aside.
-The disability of the applicant is held as aggravated by Army which would be rounded off to 50% for life from the next date of his discharge.
+Additionally, consequent upon the issue of Government of India, Ministry of Defence letter No. 17(01)/2017/D(Pen/Policy) dated 23.01.2018, Principal Controller of Defence Accounts (Pensions), Prayagraj has issued Circular No. 596 dated 09.02.2018 wherein it is provided that the cases where Armed Forces Pensioners who were retired/discharged voluntary or otherwise with disability and they were in receipt of Disability/War Injury Element as on 31.12.2015, their extent of disability/War Injury Element shall be re-computed in the manner given in the said Circular which is applicable with effect from 01.01.2016. - 10.
+As such, in view of the decision of Hon'ble Supreme Court in the case of Union of India and Ors vs Ram Avtar & ors (supra) as well as Government of India, Ministry of Defence letter No.17(01)/2017/D(Pen/Policy) dated 23.01.2018, we are of the considered view that benefit of rounding off of disability element of disability pension @30% for life to be rounded off to 50% for life may be extended to the applicant from the next date of his discharge. - 11.
+In view of the above, the Original Application No. 874 of 2024 deserves to be allowed, hence allowed.
+The impugned orders, rejecting the applicant's claim for grant of disability element of disability pension, are set aside.
+The disability of the applicant is held as aggravated by Army Service.
+The applicant is entitled to get disability element @30% for life which would be rounded off to 50% for life from the next date of his discharge.
 The respondents are directed to grant disability element to the applicant @30% for life which would stand rounded off to 50% for life from the next date of his discharge.
 The respondents are further directed to give effect to this order within a period of four months from the date of receipt of a certified copy of this order.
-Default will invite interest @ 8% per annum till the actual payment
+Default will invite interest @ 8% per annum till the actual payment.